liu-yihong/BPRH/README.md

 ## Copyright

 This repository is under [MIT License](https://github.com/liu-yihong/BPRH/blob/master/LICENSE).
-Please cite this repository if you use my codes.
+Please cite this repository if you use our codes.